Virginia LLC Act: Everything You Need to Know

 If an LLC chooses not to write an operating agreement, that state of Virginia has provisions that any LLC filed with the state may follow, but it's best to write your own rules to make sure all members are on the same page at the start.

 If you need help with the Virginia LLC act, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.